Services

 // Promises const x = new Promise((resolve) => { setInterval(() => { // ✅ when resolve is called, the promise will become // fullfilled and it's value won't ever change resolve(Math.random() * 10) }, 3000); }); // Observables const observable$ = rxjs.Observable.create((observer) => { // ✅ you can pass multiple values by using `next` method observer.next(1); observer.next(2); observer.next(3); observer.complete(); }) // ✅ base will be receiving values untils it's completed observable$ .subscribe( v => console.log(v), err => console.log(err), done => console.log("completed") );

+Observables vs Promises is one of the core concepts in Angular’s asynchronous design.
 Observables are responsive tools that quickly listen to data streams.
-In addition, there exists a bidirectional kind of Observable: Subjects, and they are a perfect use case for those web sockets.
-The RxJS library helps you to deal with shipping with a thin wrapper on web sockets.
+In addition, there exists a bidirectional kind of Observable: Subjects — they are a perfect use case for those web sockets.
+The RxJS library helps you deal with shipping using a thin wrapper on web sockets.

 We crafted web and mobile application that allows users to easily search for a car by entering the essential car options, colour specifications, and location.

-Once an Angular promise is started, it seems impossible to cancel the event.
-So instead, the callback passed to the Promise constructor is solely responsible for resolving or rejecting the promise.
+Once an Angular Promise is started, it seems impossible to cancel the event.
+The callback passed to the Promise constructor is solely responsible for resolving or rejecting the promise.

 The subscriber reacts to the result once fired; hence, it’s completely passive.

-Compared to Angular Promise, Observables are less passive and on subscribe creation process, you can quickly opt out of the observer at any time.
+Compared to Angular Promise, Observables are less passive, and on subscription creation, you can quickly opt out of the observer at any time.

 So, if you are no longer interested in getting the response, you can opt for such scenarios.
 The best example is when a user leaves a page.